Last Updated on January 11, 2026 by Elizabeth Nolan

 📅 Plan Ahead

-Don’t wait until the last minute to complete your requirements.
-Rushing through courses limits their educational value and puts unnecessary stress on you.
-Spread your CE hours throughout your renewal period to avoid the end-of-cycle rush and retain more information.
-Many courses become fully booked near renewal deadlines, so planning ahead ensures you get the courses you want.
+Don’t wait until the last minute.
+Rushing through courses limits their educational value and creates unnecessary stress.
+Spread your CE hours throughout your renewal period to:

 🎯 Choose Strategically